Starting from v1.2.12, ClusterControl consists of four components:

 enable_cluster_autorecoveryto the specified value.

-- **/*** Comma separated list of target MySQL IP addresses.
-For MySQL Cluster, this should be the list of MySQL API node IP addresses (with or without port is supported).
+- Comma separated list of MySQL hostnames or IP addresses (with or without port is supported).
+For MySQL Cluster, this should be the list of MySQL API node IP addresses.

-- *** Exclusive for MySQL Cluster.
-Comma separated list of data node IP addresses.
+- Exclusive for MySQL Cluster.
+Comma separated list of data node hostnames or IP addresses.

-- *** Exclusive for MySQL Cluster.
-Comma separated list of management node IP addresses.
+- Exclusive for MySQL Cluster.
+Comma separated list of management node hostnames or IP addresses.

 - Exclusive for MySQL Cluster.
 NDB connection string for the cluster.